Pivot would be potentially life-changing. Was I ready? Would these predictions come true? How would I feel if they did?

 But how?
 By remembering a few guiding principles:

 Don’t go it alone.
 I found a true partner in Keri Kirschner.
 Brilliant and motivated with a passion for solving complex problems, she’s my business better-half.
 This is true on the homefront, too.
 I’m blessed to have found someone who listens, cares, and cheers me up when the going gets tough.
 I hope I do the same for him.

 Delegate.
-We’ve built a strong executive team—Ryan, Union, Ashly, Joshua, and Carrie run the day-to-day operations so Keri and I can focus on leading Pivot toward the future.
+We’ve built a strong executive team—Ryan, Union, Melissa, and Carrie run the day-to-day operations so Keri and I can focus on leading Pivot toward the future.